irenealgi/readbelow/_posts/2017-06-02-the-power-of-knowing-who-you-are.md

 ---
-title: Day 2 | The Power Of Knowing Who You Are
+title: The Power Of Knowing Who You Are
 date: 2017-06-02 22:51
 layout: post
 image: "/assets/images/girlatsea.jpg"
+excerpt: I met Anna online, on a platform where tutors and students could connect and agree to meet face to face.
+Anna was 19 at the time, in her first year of Uni.
 ---